We offer 3 different complete packages here at the shop.

 The Gord Downie & Chanie Wenjack (DWF) team is Indigenous-led and is located on the Haudenosaunee Territory, The Six Nations of the Grand River alongside their neighbours The Mississaugas of the New Credit.

 Chanie Wenjack, misnamed Charlie Wenjack by his teachers, was an Anishinaabe boy, born in Ogoki Post on the Marten Falls Reserve on January 19th, 1954.

 In 1963, at the age of nine, Chanie was sent to the Cecilia Jeffrey Indian Residential school in Kenora, Ontario.
 In 1966, at 12-years old, Chanie ran away from Cecilia Jeffrey, attempting to reunite with his family who were 600km away in Ogoki Post.
 Nine others ran away that same day but all were caught within 24 hours.

 Unfortunately, Chanie’s body was found beside the railway tracks on October 22, 1966, a week after he fled.
 He succumbed to starvation and exposure.
 In his pocket was nothing but a little glass jar with seven wooden matches.
 Chanie fell victim to Canada’s legacy of colonization of Indigenous Peoples.

-Chanie’s story, tragically, is like so many stories of Indigenous children in this country.
+Chanie’s story, tragically, is very similar to many stories of Indigenous children across this country.

 After hearing about Chanie Wenjack’s life and death, Gord Downie began a personal project to tell the story of Chanie Wenjack and share it with other Canadians.
 The project began as ten poems written by Gord as he imagined what it would be like to be Chanie.
 These poems later became the lyrics to the Juno award-winning album, Secret Path.